blackprince2002/Stock-Price-Prediction-and-Investment-Advising-Syste/README.md

 5. Fetches historical stock data for each company from Yahoo Finance.
 6. Merges the Reddit sentiment data with the stock data.
 7. Saves the processed data to a CSV file.

+## Sentiment Analysis

+The `sentiment_analysis.py` script processes the fetched Reddit posts to analyze sentiment.
+The script performs the following tasks:

+1. Combines the title and selftext of each Reddit post.
+2. Cleans the text data by removing URLs, punctuation, numbers, and stopwords, and applies stemming.
+3. Performs sentiment analysis using the VADER sentiment analysis tool.
+4. Saves the processed sentiment scores to a JSON file.

+## Model Training

+The `model_training.py` script trains a machine learning model to predict stock prices.
+The script performs the following tasks:

+1. Loads the cleaned and merged data.
+2. Creates additional features, such as lag features for stock prices.
+3. Splits the data into training and testing sets.
+4. Trains a RandomForestRegressor model on the training data.
+5. Saves the trained model for future use.
+6. Evaluates the model using the RMSE metric.

+## Prediction and Advice

+The `predict_and_advice.py` script uses the trained model to predict stock prices for a specific company and date, and provides investment advice.
+The script performs the following tasks:

+1. Loads the trained model and cleaned data.
+2. Filters the data for the specified company and date.
+3. Predicts the stock price using the trained model.
+4. Provides investment advice based on the predicted stock price.

+## Results

+The results of the project are as follows:

+1. **raining RMSE**: The root mean squared error (RMSE) on the training data.
+2. **Test RMSE**: The root mean squared error (RMSE) on the test data.
+3. **Investment Advice**: Buy or Sell recommendation based on the predicted stock price.